trampgeek/moodle-qtype_coderunner/behaviour/adaptive_adapted_for_coderunner/readme.txt

 This subtree contains the specialised adaptive quiz behaviour used by the CodeRunner questions.

-<moodlehome>/question/behaviour/adaptive_adapted_for_coderunner should be a
-symbolic link to this subtree; make such a link manually if the installer doesn't do so.
+Files in this subtree (except this one) should be either copied or symbolically linked to question/behaviour/adaptive_adapted_for_coderunner.